 But Levine was not finished.
 In Sacramento he would abstain or skip votes on bills helping farm workers and creating a bill of rights for domestic workers.
 He has also voted against legislation requiring economic impact reports for big box stores and requiring more rate-increase disclosure from Kaiser Permanente.
 That Levine keeps at arm’s length the progressive values of the 10th Assembly District, which includes much of equally liberal Sonoma County, should come as no surprise.
 During his two Assembly campaigns he has received hundreds of thousands of dollars from some of the state’s largest business interests.

 At the very moment that California’s Republican Party is melting into electoral irrelevancy, Levine and other hybrid Democrats are appearing in all corners of the state.
-Their ranks include Bill Dodd, a Napa County Supervisor and former Republican who is running as a Democrat for a wine country Assembly seat, and Palmdale Assemblyman Steve Fox, another erstwhile Republican.
+Their ranks include Bill Dodd, a Napa County Supervisor and former Republican, and Palmdale Assemblyman Steve Fox, another erstwhile Republican.
 Fox, who says he is proud to have earned the California Chamber of Commerce’s highest approval rating for a Democrat, tells Capital & Main that the Democratic Party’s becoming friendlier to business is a positive development.

 “We’re pulling the party to the center, towards being more business friendly,” Fox says.

-Then there’s Orinda city councilman Steve Glazer, a former top advisor to Governor Jerry Brown, who recently worked as a consultant to the California Chamber of Commerce and its Jobs Political Action Committee.
-Glazer is currently running for an Alameda-Contra Costa counties Assembly seat and has fiercely challenged the right of transit workers to strike.
+Then there’s Orinda city councilman Steve Glazer, a former top advisor to Governor Jerry Brown, who recently worked as a consultant to the California Chamber of Commerce and its Jobs Political Action Committee, fiercely challenging the right of transit workers to strike.

 “I am trying to redefine what it means to be a Democrat,” Glazer told Capital & Main.
 “I think you can be a financial conservative and be a strong Democratic officeholder.”